Usmannooh/GADA/README.md

 # GADA: A Graph-Based Dual Attention Model for Chest Temporal Disease Tracking and Radiology Report Generation

+This paper focuses on the task of automated radiology report generation (ARRG) from chest X-ray images.
+Accurate and interpretable ARRG is essential for enhancing diagnostic efficiency, reducing radiologist workload, and improving patient outcomes in clinical workflows.
+While recent methods leverage vision-language models and medical knowledge graphs, they predominantly rely on static relationships and lack the ability to model evolving disease progression over time, a critical factor in real-world radiological assessment.
+These limitations raise two fundamental challenges:
+(1) How can we effectively model temporal disease evolution across sequential imaging studies to improve the contextual accuracy of generated reports?
+(2) How can we integrate structured clinical knowledge early in the generation pipeline to enhance interpretability and reduce reporting bias?
+To address these challenges, we propose GADA, a novel graph-based dual-attention framework for radiology report generation.

 **GADA** is a novel deep learning framework designed to enhance Automated Radiology Report Generation (ARRG) from chest X-rays.
-It introduces a **Symptoms-Disease Progression Graph (SPG)** to model temporal clinical knowledge, and a **Graph-based Dual Attention Mechanism (GDAM)** to align evolving disease features with visual regions of interest.
+It introduces a Symptoms-Disease Progression Graph (SPG) to model temporal clinical knowledge, and a Graph-based Dual Attention Mechanism (GDAM) to align evolving disease features with visual regions of interest.